-The use of high-energy lasers under Alternative 2 for testing activities would be the same as under Alternative 1 (Table 3.0-15); therefore, impacts would be the same.
+The use of high-energy lasers under Alternative 2 for testing activities would be the same as under Alternative 1 (Table 3.0-16); therefore, impacts would be the same.

-Pursuant to the ESA, the use of high-energy lasers during testing activities as described under Alternative 2 would not affect Bermuda petrels, piping plovers, roseate terns, red knots, Indiana bats, or northern long-eared bats, and would have no effect on piping plover critical habitat.
-The Navy will consult with the USFWS as required by Section 7(a)(2) of the ESA in this regard.
+Pursuant to the ESA, the use of high-energy lasers during testing activities as described under Alternative 2 would have no effect on piping plover critical habitat, piping plovers, or red knots; but may affect Bermuda petrels, roseate terns, Indiana bats, and northern long-eared bats.

-3.9.3.3.3.3 Impacts from High-Energy Lasers Under the No Action Alternative

-Impacts from High-Energy Lasers Under the No Action Alternative for Training and Testing Activities
+3.9.3.3.3 Impacts from High-Energy Lasers Under the No Action Alternative Impacts from High-Energy Lasers Under the No Action Alternative for Training and Testing Activities